Haufe-Lexware/wicked.haufe.io/README.md

 $ cd wicked-test
 ```

-Specify you want to use the latest stable release and start the kickstarter:
+Specify you want to use the latest stable release and start the kickstarter (you will need [Docker](https://docker.io) installed):

 ```
 $ wicked tags set latest